-A couple of months ago, I noticed fan art of Your Lie In April popping up everywhere on Instagram.
-With all of the hype, I decided to look up a synopsis of the show and learned that it is about Arima Kousei, a prodigy pianist, who loses his ability to play the piano ever since his mother’s death.
-He retires from his piano career until he meets a violinist whose music and vigor inspires him to begin playing again.
+When I watched Your Lie in April a couple of months ago, I was impressed by its breathtaking animation, the enthralling music, and the excellently executed character development.
+This anime is about Arima Kousei, a prodigy pianist, who loses his ability to play the piano after his mother’s death.
+He retires from his piano career until he meets a violinist, named Kaori, whose music and vigor inspires him to begin playing again.

-The use of symbolism and metaphor was everywhere in Your Lie In April and helped add to the overall tone, character development, and plot of the show.
-The symbolism was so strong that there are probably some that I missed, but here are the ones that stood out to me the most.
-I am going to start with the more obvious ones.
+What stuck out to me the most was the use of symbols and metaphors.
+They were everywhere in Your Lie In April and helped add to the overall tone, character development, and plot of the show.
+Here are the ones that stood out to me the most.

 The Deep, Dark Ocean

-As I explained in the introduction, Kousei is unable to play the piano due to the death of his mother.
+As explained, Kousei is unable to play the piano due to his mother’s death.
 Whenever he tries to sit down at a piano, he “cannot hear the notes” and becomes overwhelmed with anxiety.
 Kousei describes this feeling as “being at the bottom of a dark sea where I can’t hear anything.”
 The animators create this sensation by using the image of water.
 At his first music competition with Kaori, Kousei begins to panic as he plays the accompanying piano piece.
 Although he is in a bright music hall, the scenery around him becomes dark and encased in blue- like he is really at the bottom of the ocean, surrounded by suffocating water.
 As he plays, bubbles float up from between the keys as he hits them, producing a gulb-gulb sound instead of the intended notes.
 “The ocean” is a symbol for fear; it shows how as Kousei’s stability is unraveling into panic.
 Kousei “sinks” into this self-made ocean, into his panic and self-doubt.
 This image clearly portrays how he is “drowning” in despair.

 This is where things get kind of confusing.
 There are many interpretations of what the cat is supposed to represent.
 In analyzing the cat and rewatching the series, I realized that there are three different cats that appear throughout the anime.
 Each of these cats symbolize something different.
-In the following explanations, I admit that some of my reasoning is based on speculation because the anime leaves out some important details.
-However, I will try to explain as best I can without being ambiguous.
+In the following explanations, I admit that some of my reasoning is based on speculation.

 Chelsea/The Yellow Eyed Cat